| Title: | A Class for Working with Time Series Data Based on 'data.table' and 'R6' with Largely Optional Reference Semantics |

 family truncates timestamps (truncating family), the other extracts a certain

 part of them (extracting family).
-Each family comes in three flavours: the
+Each family comes in four flavours: the

 first relies solely on base R, the second utilises fasttime::fastPOSIXct